-✓ In your home ✓ When you go out Place a night-light in the hallway and bathroom Leave a light on by your door or steps Leave space around your furniture.
-Be clutter-free Don't be in a rushtake the time you need Remove loose or scattered rugs or if not possible securely tape down Keep steps and walkways in good condition Get a portable phone and keep it within reach.
-Don't rush to answer it - they will call back Shovel or apply salt, sand or grit to melt snow and ice on steps and walkways Keep the things you often use on easy to reach shelves Paint the edge of all steps a contrasting colour (indoor and outdoor) Coil or tape cords next to the wall and out of the way Watch for and report cracked or uneven walkways
+\checkmark In your home \checkmark When you go out Place a night- light in the hallway and bathroom Leave a light on by your door or steps Leave space around your furniture.
+Be clutter free Don't be in a rushtake the time you need Remove throw rugs and scatter mats or if not possible securely tape down Keep steps and walkways in good condition Get a portable phone and keep it within reach; don't rush to answer it - they will call back Shovel or apply salt, sand or grit to melt snow and ice on steps and walkways Keep the things you often use on easy to reach shelves Paint the edge of all steps a contrasting colour (indoor and outdoor) Coil or tape cords next to the wall and out of the way Watch for and report cracked or uneven walkways

-Plan Ahead

-This may be helpful in the event that you do fall.
+Plan Ahead This may be helpful in the event that you do fall.